Skip to content

 GET /assets/style.css → data/assets/style.css

-GET /missing → 404 (no index.html in missing/)
+GET /missing → 404 HTML page

 Designed for single-page applications with client-side routing.